Mark Williams (Australian footballer, born 1958): Brisbane Bears (1987–1990)

 Williams joined the Brisbane Bears, a new club who joined the Victorian Football League (VFL) league in 1987.
 He was appointed vice-captain to Mark Mickan at the new club.
 Williams played three and a half seasons from 1987 until 1990 to a total of 66 games for the Bears, before retiring from the Bears midway through the 1990 AFL season.

-Return to South Australian National Football League (SANFL)
+Return to the SANFL

-Port Adelaide (SANFL) (1990–1992)

 Williams returned to Port Adelaide, and finished the 1990 season there, before playing a further two seasons.
 In his two stints at Port Adelaide, Williams played 115 games, kicking 104 goals, and won four premierships.
 He retired from playing at the end of 1992, with a total of 380 league games to his name.
 Williams was also part of the 1990 and 1992 Premiership sides.

 Coaching career

 Glenelg Football Club (1993–1994)

 Williams coached SANFL club Glenelg in 1993 and 1994.